BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Related work

 \textbf{BART and mBART}.
 BART \cite{lewis2019bart} is a denoising auto-encoder that jointly pretrains a bidirectional encoder (like in BERT) and a forward decoder (like in GPT) by learning to reconstruct a corrupted input sequence.
 Both the encoder and the decoder are Transformers.
 Since not only the encoder but also the decoder is pretrained, BART is particularly effective when applied to text generation tasks.

 \citet{liu2020multilingual} pretrained a multilingual BART (mBART) on 25 different languages.
 They showed that this multilingual pretraining brings significant performance gains on a variety of machine translation tasks.
 MASS \cite{song2019mass} is another multilingual pretrained sequence to sequence model, that learns to predict a masked span in the input sequence.
 The main difference between MASS and BART, is that the former only predicts the masked fragment of the sentence, while the latter learns to reconstruct the entire corrupted sentence.
-ProphetNet \cite{yan2020prophetnet} which also adopts the encoder-decoder structure, introduces a new learning objective called future $n$-gram prediction.
-This objective reduces overfitting on local correlations by learning to predict the next $n$-grams (instead of unigrams) at each time step given the previous context.
+This difference makes MASS less effective in discriminative tasks, given that only the masked span is fed to the decoder \cite{lewis2019bart}.
+ProphetNet \cite{yan2020prophetnet} which also adopts the encoder-decoder structure, introduces a new learning objective called future n-gram prediction.
+This objective reduces overfitting on local correlations by learning to predict the next n-grams (instead of unigrams) at each time step given the previous context.

-\textbf{Our contributions}.
-In this paper, we introduce what is, to the best of our knowledge, the first BART model for the French language.
-We call this model BARThez.
-BARThez was pretrained on a very large monolingual French corpus from past research that we adapted to suit BART's specific perturbation schemes.
-Unlike already existing BERT-based French language models such as CamemBERT and FlauBERT, BARThez is particularly well-suited for generative tasks, since not only its encoder but also its decoder is pretrained.

-In addition to discriminative tasks from the FLUE benchmark, we evaluate BARThez on a novel summarization dataset, OrangeSum, that we make publicly available alongside this paper.

-We also continue the pretraining of an already pretrained multilingual BART on BARThez's corpus, and we show that the resulting model, which we call mBARTHez, provides a significant boost over vanilla BARThez, and is on par with or outperforms CamemBERT and FlauBERT, two state of the art BERT-based language models.